dennisshushack/BA_Thesis_PI/README.md

 ```
 sudo systemctl status ssh
 ```
-You should now be able to SSH into your machine usining `yourusername@PCIpAddress`.
+You should now be able to SSH into your machine usining `ssh yourusername@PCIpAddress`.
 You can get your ip using the following instructions:
 ```
+sudo apt-get install net-tools
+ifconfig
 ```